jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

     class="chord row"
 %}

+The D major shape tends to sound weaker and thinner than the other shapes, because the lowest root note that can be reached is on the 4th string.
+It's a good effort,
+but it's never going to "boom" like a chord with a root on the 5th or 6th string.
+So the D major shape is often not a chord we want to "stay" on.

+But,
+since it's the only chord shape with a 4th string root, it's often conveniently placed to transition between other chords.
 **Practice the D shape with primary chords in the key of C major:**

 | 4th string root on fret | Note | Shape  | Chord |